 - Sarit Hadad — Sephardic female singer who was the leading woman in Israeli music throughout the 2000s.

-- Ofra Haza — A beloved female entertainer who was one of its most visible names internationally
+- Ofra Haza — A beloved Yemeni-Jewish entertainer who was one of its most visible names internationally.

 - Ilanit — One of the first big women in the Israeli music scene, she was a big star in the '70s and ex-Eurovision contestant.